HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

    :-----------------:-----------------------------------------------------------------------------:
 ```

-There is one **immediate operand mode**, which supports a signed 18-bit value.
+The **immediate operand mode** supports a signed 18-bit value.
 The sign bit is in the rightmost position of the field.
 Depending on the sign, the remaining value in the field is sign extended or zero extended.

-The **register modes** specify two registers "a" and "b" for the operation.
+The **register modes** specify two registers "a" and "b" for the operation and store the result in "r".
 An example would be an ADD instruction that adds the register content of "a" and "b" and stores the result into "r".

 The machine addresses memory with a byte address.
 There are indexed and register indexed operand mode.
 Operand mode 2 is the **register indexed address mode**, which will use a base register "b" and add an offset in "a" to it, forming the final byte address offset.
 The upper two bits select one of the four segment register SR4 ..
 SR7.
 The **dw** field specifies the data field width.
 A value of 0 represent a byte, 1 a half-word and 2 a word and 3 a double word.
 The last option is reserved and not implemented yet.
 The computed address must be aligned with the size of data to fetch.